UN stops delivery of food and supplies to Gaza as communications blackout hinders aid coordination

 In the Nusseirat refugee camp, a strike crushed a building to rubble killing at least 41 people, staff at the nearby hospital said.
 Residents said dozens more were buried in the wreckage.

-Early morning strikes outside the city of Khan Younis killed 11 members of a family who had evacuated from Gaza City.
+Early morning strikes outside the city of Khan Younis killed 11 members of a family that evacuated from Gaza City.
 Dozens of wounded, including babies and young children, streamed into the nearby hospital.

-At the morgue, Alaa Abu Hasira wept over the bodies from the strike, lined side-by-side on the floor, including her son, daughter and several sisters.
-“All my loved ones are gone.
-All my loved ones are gone,” she sobbed.
+At the morgue, Alaa Abu Hasira wept over the bodies from the strike that were lined up side by side on the floor, including her son, daughter and several sisters.
+“All my loved ones are gone,” she sobbed.

-So far, Israel’s ground assault has focused on northern Gaza as it vows to remove Hamas from power and crush its military capabilities.

-Chief of Staff Lt.
-Gen. Herzl Halevi said Thursday, “We are close to dismantling the military system” that was in the north.
-“More and more regions” will be targeted to eliminate Hamas, he said.

 As the war continues to inflame tensions elsewhere, Israeli troops clashed with Palestinian gunmen in Jenin in the occupied West Bank, killing at least three Palestinians.
 The fighting broke out late Thursday during an Israeli raid.